shireesha-banothu/nodejs-demo-app/README.md

-# Node.js Demo App - CI/CD with DockerHub & GitHub Actions 🚀
+# Node.js Demo App - CI/CD with GitHub Actions

-## 📌 Task Overview

-This project demonstrates setting up a CI/CD pipeline using **GitHub Actions** to automatically build and push a **Node.js Docker image** to **DockerHub**.
+## 👩‍💻 Created by Shireesha Banothu

+### 📌 Objective:
+Automate code deployment using a CI/CD pipeline with GitHub Actions and Docker.

 ---

-## ⚙️ Tech Stack Used
+### 🧰 Tools Used:
+- GitHub & GitHub Actions
 - Node.js
 - Docker & DockerHub
-- GitHub Actions
-- Express.js

 ---

-## 📂 Project Structure
+### ⚙️ Workflow Steps:
+1. Cloned a sample Node.js app.
+2. Created a Dockerfile to containerize the app.
+3. Pushed code to GitHub repo.
+4. Created GitHub Actions workflow (`.github/workflows/ci.yml`) to:
+   - Run tests (if any)
+   - Build Docker image
+   - Push to DockerHub
+5. Verified app using: